Probing Axions via Light Circular Polarization and Event Horizon Telescope: Detectability of the Axion Polarization Signal

-Up to now, only few studies attempting to consider the circular polarization map around the SMBH \cite{Ricarte:2021frd,Tsunetoe:2022ktx,Tsunetoe:2020nws,Gold:2016hld}, one of the reason is that the measurement of Stokes parameter $\text{V}$ is technically more sensitive to calibration choices and residual errors compared to linear polarization components \cite{1585309}.
+However, the time resolved polarimetric images of this source reported by EHT gives the range of the image integrated net linear polarization fraction $1-3.7~\%$ at high angular resolution $\sim20 \ \mu \text{as}$ in a time window of 4 days (see Table 2 of \cite{EventHorizonTelescope:2021bee}).
+As it was discussed in Sec. \ref{axback}, the axion cloud around a SMBH produces a periodic oscillation pattern of the position angle for a linearly polarized light or EVPA, with a frequency being equal to that of the axion field.
+Using the EHT time resolved poalrization data of $\text{M87}^{\ast}$ which shows that a general EVPA variation does not change significantly by time, stringent constraint has been put on $c_{a\gamma}$ for the low mass ALPs \cite{Chen:2022oad,Yuan:2020xui}.
+A similar idea has been applied to constrain ALP-photon coupling with polarization measurements of Sgr $\text{A}^{\ast}$ \cite{Johnson:2015iwg,Yuan:2020xui}.
+However, the detection of the time dependent linear polarization angle induced by axion field around a SMBH is challenging in practice.
+This is due to the variable nature of the emission from the SMBH accretion disk and also because of the finite spatial resolution of EHT observations which leads to washed out effect along the azimuthal angle direction \cite{Chen:2019fsq,Yuan:2020xui}.
+These are in addition to other astrophysical background noises whithin the emission region or outside of it which also change the EVPA.
+Up to now, only few studies attempting to consider the circular polarization map around the SMBH \cite{Ricarte:2021frd,Tsunetoe:2022ktx,Tsunetoe:2020nws,Gold:2016hld}, one of the reason is that the measurement of Stokes parameter $\text{V}$ is technically more sensitive to calibration choices and residual errors compared to linear polarization components \cite{EventHorizonTelescope:2021bee}.
 From ALMA data we have only a conservative upper bound on the measurement of the circular polarization of $\text{M87}^{\ast}$ at 230 GHz which is around $0.8 \%$ \cite{Ricarte:2021frd,EventHorizonTelescope:2021bee,1585327}.
 Taking Eq.~(\ref{e18}) as the main contribution of axions to the circularly polarized signal and the value $8\times 10^{-3}$ as an upper observational limit, the areas that can be excluded by the present data limits is illustrated in gray in Fig.~\ref{fig:Stokes}.
 Note that the lower mass limit is defined through Eq.~(\ref{e5.27}) which indicated the validity range of our apporoximation to obtain Eq.~(\ref{e18}).
 We see that the exclusion region can potentially reach to smaller values of $c_{a\gamma}\sim\mathcal{O}(1)\, \alpha_{\rm EM}$ where $\mathcal{O}(1)$ is the number of chiral fermions to induce the dimensionless axion-photon coupling within different motivated theoretical models.
 The EHT team is planing to produce a precise circular polarization map in addition to linear polarization in future.
 Besides having enough sensitivity for circular polarization measurements, it is required to have sufficient temporal resolution to resolve the oscillation signature of the polarization signal induced by the axion field.